The classical limit of quantum observables in the conservation laws of fluid dynamics: The classical limit of the quantum conservation laws

-A solution, $\Psi$, to this non linear eigenvalue problem is an $\mathcal O(M^{-1})$ perturbation of the eigenvectors to $V(x)$ provided the eigenvalues do not cross and $M$ is sufficiently large.
-The next section shows as in \cite{KLSS} that \eqref{eigen_nonlin} has a unique solution, if also the potential $V$ is real analytic.
+where $\bar{\bar\Lambda}$ is diagonal.
+A solution, $\Psi$, to this nonlinear eigenvalue problem is an $\mathcal O(M^{-1})$ perturbation of the eigenvectors to $V(x)$ provided the eigenvalues do not cross and $M$ is sufficiently large.
+The work \cite[(3.18)]{KLSS} shows that \eqref{eigen_nonlin} has an approximate solution $\Psi$ that satisfies